 There's also the red hang-up button, to leave the meeting.
-If someone does this, they'll still be in UpStage, but the Jitsi window will change to show something from Jitsi.org - it could be information about how to embed a meeting, or an ad or something else from Jitsi's website.
-The person who left will need to reload the stage in order to re-enter the meeting.
+If someone does this, they'll still be in UpStage, but the Jitsi window on their screen will change to show something from Jitsi.org.
+They will need to reload the stage in order to re-enter the meeting.